EBI-Metabolights/metabolights-utils/README.md

 ### Multi-column filters and sort options
 ---
 * Case sensitive or case insensitive multi-column sort is supported.
-    - Multi-column sorts with ascending and descending order can be defined.
-For example; You can sort  by 'Parameter Value\[Gender\]' as ascending and Parameter Value\[Age\] as descending order.
+    - Multi-column sorts can be defined with combination of ascending and descending orders.
+For example; You can sort 'Parameter Value\[Gender\]' by ascending and Parameter Value\[Age\] by descending order.
     - Columns can be sorted as different data type.
-Supported sort data types are str, int, float and datetime. datetime pattern can be defined for datetime data type.
+Supported sort data types are: str, int, float and datetime. datetime pattern can be defined.
-    - Sort orders for invalid and empty values can be defined.
-For example, If sort value order is defined as VALID_EMPTY_INVALID, invalid values will follow empty values and empty values will follow valid values.
-This value order option is applicable for int, datetime and float data types.
-All combinations are poossible for EMPTY, INVALID, VALID values.
+    - Sort orders for invalid and empty values can also be defined.
+For example, If it is defined as VALID_EMPTY_INVALID, invalid values will be at the end.
+Empty values will follow valid values.
+This value order option is applicable for only int, datetime and float data types.
+All sort placement combinations are poossible for EMPTY, INVALID, VALID values.
-    - You can define your custom sorters. "enum-sorter" as a custom sorter has been already implemented.
+    - You can define your custom sorters.
+A custom "enum-sorter" sorter has been already implemented.
 It sorts enums with given string values.

-* There are **10 different filters** (with inverse options).
+* There are **10 different filters** (plus (NOT) options of them).
 Any filter can be applied to any column.
 Multiple filters can be defined.
     - CONTAINS / NOT CONTAINS
     - EQUAL / NOT EQUAL
     - STARTSWITH / NOT STARTSWITH